 The thyroid gland is a small butterfly-shaped gland sitting near the top of your windpipe (trachea) at the front of your neck.
 It has an important role in controlling the speed at which chemical reactions happen in the tissues throughout your body (metabolic rate).
 The thyroid gland can become overactive or underactive.
 This is most often due to an autoimmune disease.

-The immune system normally makes small proteins (antibodies) to attack germs (bacteria, viruses and other microbes).
-In people with autoimmune diseases, the immune system makes antibodies against tissues of the body.
+Thyroid eye disease is an autoimmune disease, most often occurring in association with an overactive thyroid gland (hyperthyroidism).
+The immune system normally makes small proteins (antibodies) to attack germs (for example, bacteria).
+In autoimmune disease, the immune system makes antibodies against tissues of the body.
 It is not clear why this happens.
-Some people have a tendency to develop autoimmune diseases.
-In such people, something might trigger the immune system to attack the body's own tissues.
+Some people have a particular tendency to develop autoimmune diseases.

 What are the symptoms of thyroid eye disease?